Herman-Lin/DTour/README.md

 ## Testing scenario 5.
 AddDeleteStopButton
 Test whether the buttons will call the correct functions, checks if it is in the correct state after button is pressed for frontend
+Ensures that even if the code is changed that the functions must be called, even when code changes the state of buttons should change based on being pressed

 ```
 input: onPress() for Add button, onPress() for Delete button --> expected output: function on Add called once, function on Delete called once